slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Fools say that they learn by experience, I prefer to profit by others’ experience."
 -- Otto von Bismarck*

-Practice makes perfect but doesn't necessarily bring something new.
+Practice makes perfect but doesn’t necessarily bring something new.
 Innovation comes from having a broader perspective and analyzing past situations.
 People often repeat the same mistakes.
 You improve by examining your failures; it will help you let go.

 > *"You can only connect the dots looking back, not looking forward."
 -- Unknown*